-- 1 Switch on the external device. - Switch on the vLoc3 series receivers and enter the user setup menu by a long press on the "i" button.
-2. - 3.
-Use the "+" and "-" keys to scroll to and select Bluetooth Pairing. - 4.
-Press the Enter key. - Press the Enter key to start a Bluetooth search for external devices. - 6.
-A list of available devices will be shown. - Scroll to the desired external device and press the Enter key. - Double press the "i" button to return to the main screen.
-After a few seconds the Bluetooth icon should turn blue indicating the device has paired successfully.
+- Switch on the external device. - 2.
+Switch on the vLoc3 RTK-Pro and enter the User setup menu by a long press on the "i" button. - 3.
+Use the "+" and "-" keys to scroll to and select the "Bluetooth Pairing" option. - 4.
+Press the Enter key. - 5.
+Press the Enter key to start a "Bluetooth search" for external devices. - 6.
+A list of available devices will be shown. - 7.
+Scroll to the desired external device, press the Enter key. - 8.
+Double press the "i" button to return to the main screen.

+After a few seconds, the Bluetooth icon should turn blue, indicating the device has paired successfully.

 The unit will remember the pairing even after switching off.
-However the unit can only remember one unit at a time so if the unit is paired with another device the settings will be replaced.
+However, the unit can only remember one unit at a time, so if the unit is paired with another device, the settings will be replaced.